 Also known as The Church of our Lady, it features one of the largest domes in Europe and is a spectacular example of Protestant sacred architecture.
 During the bombings of 1945 the church dome collapsed, and for 50 years the ruins served as a war memorial.
 Restoration was finally completed in 2005, using 8000 of the original stones, and the Frauenkirche now stands a symbol of reconciliation between former warring nations.

-Just around the corner from the Frauenkirche is a 101m long mural depicting the “Procession of Princes” – 35 rulers belonging to one of Saxony’s ruling family, who governed the region 800 years ago.
+Just around the corner from the Frauenkirche is a 101m long mural depicting the “Procession of Princes” – 35 rulers belonging to one of Saxony’s ruling families, who governed the region 800 years ago.
 The mural is composed of 25,000 Meissen porcelain tiles and presents a dramatic and rousing picture of medieval Saxony.
 The mural was spared from the brunt of the bombings, but still suffered serious smoke damage and some 700 tiles had to be repaired or replaced.

-The size and scale of the building creates an atmosphere of glorious tranquility and the whole museum is a pleasure to explore.
+The size and scale of the building create an atmosphere of glorious tranquility and the whole museum is a pleasure to explore.
 Don’t miss the sculpture hall, which features a visually stunning collection of classical modern sculptures.
 Get there a couple of hours before closing time and you may have the museum to yourself – bliss!

 Must go for gold